Fondation de la Place des Arts

 Marc-André G. Fabien is a partner at Fasken Martineau where he practices judiciary law, namely commercial and criminal litigation.
 He has pleaded before all levels of courts, including the Supreme Court of Canada, various administrative courts, and the International Court of Arbitration for Sport.
 He has also lectured for the Faculty of Law at the Université de Montréal, and has written various articles on environmental law, property assessment, and corporate criminal liability.
 He is Vice-President of the board of directors of the Canadian Paralympic Committee, and a member of the board of directors of Collège Stanislas.

-Sophie Langlois is a communications and marketing consultant with over 20 years of experience in brand management, advertising, and the development of communications plans.
-Over the years, she has been called upon to manage several major national brands in various markets, notably for Cossette and Rethink Communications, as well as for Walkiri Marketing where she was Vice President and General Director.
+Sophie Langlois is Executive Vice-President and associate at Reïva with over 20 years of experience in brand management, advertising, and the development of communications plans.
+Over the years, she has been called upon to manage several major national brands in various markets, notably for Cossette and Rethink Communications.
+She then worked at Walkiri Marketing where she was Vice President and General Director.
 She is involved in the Montreal Museum of Fine Arts’ Volunteers Foundation as Treasurer of the Board of Directors.

 Normand Laprise C.M., O.Q., is a Relais & Châteaux Grand Chef and co-owner of the well-known Toqué! restaurant, a member of Les Grandes Tables du Monde, and Brasserie T! in Montréal.
 Internationally renowned, he redefined gastronomy with his philosophy of praising the product, which has now become highly influential in Québec and Canada.
 The only Canadian to have been named to sit on the International Chefs Advisory Board created by the Institut Paul Bocuse, he was made a member of the Order of Canada in December 2014, and was named a Knight of the Ordre national du Québec in 2009.
 He was the only chef from Québec to have been invited to the Star Chefs International Congress in New York in 2010, and is ranked as one of the “101 Foremost Quebecers” as selected by Entreprendre magazine.
 His generosity has seen him lend his talents to benefit several organizations including the Opéra de Montréal, the Maisonneuve-Rosemont Hospital Foundation, the Tel-Jeunes Foundation, La Vittoria, the Heart and Stroke Foundation, and La Tablée des Chefs.